 Wednesday at the Movies

 The Shepherd’s Center of Fairfax Burke offers a monthly visit to a cinema in the area to view a selected movie.
 The day chosen is the second Wednesday of each month and the cinema is the “Cinema Arts Theater” on Picket Road.
 The cinema offers discounted tickets on Wednesdays.
-The group meets after the movie outside the cinema to discuss the merits of the feature.
+The group meets after the movie outside the cinema to discuss the merits of the featured film.
 Transportation is provided for those needing it.
 Full details, including the selected movie if one calls the week of the second Wednesday of the month, can be obtained from the SCFB office at (703) 323 4788.

 Dementia Caregiver Support